-Technical work will focus on assessing the suitability of potential sites through geoscientific characterization and evaluation studies in crystalline and sedimentary rock formations, as required.
-This work will be complemented by a phased and progressively more detailed assessment of the suitability of a site in terms of environmental, social, cultural and economic factors.
-By 2013, the NWMO expects to be ready to begin detailed site evaluations on one or more sites, including further geological investigations, safety assessments, and social and economic impact assessments, all in collaboration with the interested communities.
-Studies on the logistics and options for the transportation of used nuclear fuel will also contribute to the overall assessment of candidate sites.
+Technical work will focus on assessing the suitability of the site through geoscientific characterization and evaluation studies in crystalline and sedimentary rock formations.
+This work will be complemented by a phased and progressively more detailed assessment of the suitability of a site in terms of social, cultural and economic factors.
+By 2013, the NWMO expects to be ready to begin feasibility studies on one or more sites, including geological investigations, safety assessments, and social and economic impact assessments, all in collaboration with the interested communities.
+Studies on the logistics and options for the transportation of used fuel will also contribute to the overall assessment of candidate sites.

-DESIGNING A PROCESS FOR SELECTING A SITE (MAY 2009)
+DESIGNING A PROCESS FOR SELECTING A SITE